ndf-zz/fv1testing/README.md

      Test cancellation of terms: 2**(log(x)) = x within the limits of the FV-1.

+     Result: With sign correction, exp/log cancells as expected.

 - 3: log gain

      Add a DC offset to log(x) for gain: y = 2**(log(x) + gain)

+     Result: POT0 gives gain factor of roughly 0.00001 to 65535.0.

 - 4: log powers